sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

   } catch (e) {
     // We try/catch so we will catch if the the input fields can't be found
-    // The error is automatically logged in Browsertime an rethrown here }
+    // The error is automatically logged in Browsertime an rethrown here
+    // We could have an alternative flow ...
+    // else we can just let it cascade since it catched later on and reported in
+    // the HTML
+    throw e;
+  }
 };
 ~~~